Bio: Monte Fisher

 Credentials: BA in Liberal Studies, Master's in Administration and Leadership.

-Monte Fisher was born in Central California, where his grandparents farmed the fertile soil in a small community just outside Fresno.
-He was still very young when his parents moved to the Napa Valley in California where his mother and father both worked in the medical field.
+I was born in Central California, where my grandparents farmed the fertile soil in a small community just outside Fresno.
+I was still very young when my parents moved to the Napa Valley in California where my mother and father both worked in the medical field.

-He attended Pacific Union College (PUC) Elementary, PUC Preparatory School, and then PUC to receive his BA in Liberal Studies.
-While in college, he worked on the fishing boats of Alaska for Alpha Corporation, soon advancing to pilot his own vessel with the added responsibility of managing a crew.
-Once graduated from college, he spent one year teaching science and math at San Diego Academy, but then accepted an invitation to return to PUC Elementary and teach sixth grade.
-For nearly one and a half decades he taught fifth and sixth grades at PUC Elementary, mentoring student teachers and honing his craft.
+I attended Pacific Union College (PUC) Elementary, PUC Preparatory School, and then PUC to receive my BA in Liberal Studies.
+While in college, I worked on the fishing boats of Alaska for Alpha Corporation, soon advancing to pilot my own vessel with the added responsibility of managing a crew.
+Once graduated from college, I spent one year teaching science and math at San Diego Academy, but then accepted an invitation to return to PUC Elementary and teach sixth grade.
+For nearly one and a half decades I taught fifth and sixth grades at PUC Elementary, mentoring student teachers and honing my craft.

-Monte has accepted the invitation to serve as principal at Palisades Christian Academy in Spokane starting the 2017-2018 school year.
-In his free time, Monte enjoys reading, traveling, wakeboarding, backpacking, scuba, skiing, and exercising.
-Monte, his wife Erin, and their two sons, Mason and Caleb, look forward to serving their new school family at PCA.
+In my free time, I enjoy reading, traveling, wakeboarding, backpacking, scuba, skiing, and exercising.
+My wife Erin, and our two sons, Mason and Caleb, look forward to serving our school family at PCA!